vibansal/med263/practical_week2.md

 ## Homework exercises

-1. In class, we analyzed the predictions from the SIFT tool for missense variants.
+1. In class, we analyzed the SIFT tool predictions for missense variants (ExAc and Kabuki syndrome).
 Perform the same analysis for the PolyPhen2 predictions.
 For this, you can group the 'probably damaging' (D) and 'possibly damaging (P) predictions into a single category.
 Which method (SIFT or Polyphen2) has a lower p-value?
-What can we infer about the predictive ability of these methods for classifying missense variants in the KMT2D gene?
+Are the predictions of the two methods (SIFT and Polyphen2) correlated?
+(Calculate Pearson correlation coefficient between the two vectors)

 ---